 The film was an pretty thorough overview of their career [so far] and I at least got the answer to why Jason Schwartzman was in the trailer.
 His mom, Talia Shire acted in the BMX teen film “Rad” which contained the Sparks song “Music That You Can Dance To.”
 An artifact of the 80s soundtrack explosion that gave many bands a lifeline in the hopes of having the next “Flashdance” blow up on the pop charts.
 Okay, so it’s not all French art cinema with Sparks.
 One of the amazing things this film offered were perhaps far too many scenes from the infamous “Rollercoaster” theme park disaster film known for having Sparks appear as themselves [they producers tried, and failed, to get KISS® involved].

 Then the film tops that by having a celebrity who first encountered Sparks in that 1977 movie [more than a day late and a dollar short for the 70s disaster film boom] and years later found out that – OMG, Sparks was a REAL BAND!!
 Proving that even some of the worst decisions have unintended payoffs no one could have predicted.
 Seeing the film now pressured me into completing my Sparks collection.
 A challenging task even in the best of times with several of their CDs being difficult to obtain.
-I can remember the callow Monk who having encountered the band in 1980, with their tenth album, thinking at the time “there’s no way I can get into this band, they have too many albums!”
+I can remember the callow Monk who having encountered the band in 1980, with their tenth album, thinking to himself at the time “there’s no way I can get into this band, they have too many albums!”

 And then finally starting with one of their worst albums [“Interior Design”] and making of that my Sparks beachead.
 My wife was asked me yesterday if I had “A Woofer In Tweeter’s Clothing” to listen to and I had to ruefully say no. I only have about two thirds of their work.
 Good lord, there’s eleven I still don’t have…12 counting the “Annette” soundtrack!
 And now to that list I need to add this fine look at their creativity which on the face of it was a successful glimpse into their world, but we hope that the DVD will have potentially hours more of unused footage that will be a goldmine for Sparks fans.